synnastix/Python/README.md

 text_analysis.py - Script to scan a word doc and extract keywords and keyword groupings.
 Based on this script here - https://github.com/AprilStaples/All-the-scripts/blob/master/text-mining-docx.py

-cleaner.py - Script for comparing data in a csv against a list of search terms, then sorting the results into TRUE / FALSE piles
+cleaner.py - Script for comparing data in a csv against a list of search terms, then sorting the results into TRUE / FALSE piles.
+Decided to do some additional hunting within the text.